digabi/ytl-linux/packages/ytl-linux-digabi2-examnet/README.md

  * A LAN device connected to the closed local area network.
 This is an Abitti 1 style network without any external DHCP/DNS servers.
 After executing the script the server starts working as a DHCP/DNS server for the LAN.

+### ytl-linux-digabi1-examnet

+The package contains also a script `ytl-linux-digabi1-examnet` which sets a static IPv4 address to given network device.
+This is intended to avoid problems when running Abitti 1 exams using a network device which tries to get network settings using DHCP.
+In some cases this causes connection problems for the device.

+This script follows similar usage as described below.

 ## Usage